tylerthomasallen/docs/src/pages/apps/android.md

         listener.onReceive(context, intent)
         ```

-- #### Guaranteed matching
+- #### Generate signing certificate

-    - Cookie based matching using `Custom Chrome Tabs`

-        ```
-        compile 'com.android.support:customtabs:23.3.0'
-        ```
+    - Used for Android `App Link` deep linking

+    - Navigate to your keystore file

+    - Run `keytool -list -v -keystore my-release-key.keystore`

+    - Will generate a value like `AA:C9:D9:A5:E9:76:3E:51:1B:FB:35:00:06:9B:56:AC:FB:A6:28:CE:F3:D6:65:38:18:E3:9C:63:94:FB:D2:C1`

+    - Copy this value to your [Branch Dashboard](https://dashboard.branch.io/link-settings)

-- #### Matching through install listener
+- #### Matching through the install listener

-    - Enable to pass `link_click_id` from Google Play to Branch through your Install Listener.
-As broadcasts can arrive at different times, you can set the amount of time Branch should wait for the install listener broadcast before posting
+    - Enable the ability to pass `link_click_id` from Google Play to Branch

+    - This will increase attribution and deferred deep linking accuracy

+    - Branch default is `1.5` seconds to wait for Google Play analytics

+    - You can optimize the performance based on needs (e.g. `0`, `5`, `10`)

-    - Add to your application class before `getAutoInstance`
+    - Add to your application class before `getAutoInstance` ([Load Branch](#load-branch))

     - *Java*